haidaoxiaofei/Mapbox-offline-mbtiles/README.md

 * In IntelliJ IDEA, right click the file in the project explorer and select "Add as library".

 ### Building from source

+**With Gradle** *(recommended)*

+We use Gradle to generate a built version of our latest code in a matter of seconds.
+To use it with your IDE, make sure that Gradle is installed on your machine and import the project by selecting build.gradle as the project file.

+If you don't have Gradle installed we also provide a small shell script that autoextracts Gradle and builds the project.
+Just run build.sh in a terminal, and you're set.

+**Manually**

 Building from source means you get the very latest version of our code.
 The first step is to clone the repository to a directory in your system